-How to feel good through meditation
+How to trust the Spirit and feel good through meditation

 The basic mental process of meditation

-In Paul’s very complete teachings regarding the deadly effects of sin in a person’s life and the limited benefits of the laws of Moses in his letter to the Romans, he makes it very clear that it is the law of the Spirit of life that sets a person free in Christ Jesus from the law of sin and death, and it is the chosen focus of a person’s mind that implements the Spirit’s benefits as he indicates, “For those who live according to flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
+In Paul’s very complete teachings regarding the deadly effects of sin in a person’s life and the limited benefits of the laws of Moses in his letter to the Romans, he makes it very clear that it is the law of the Spirit of life that sets a person free in Christ Jesus from the law of sin and death, and it is the chosen focus of a person’s mind that implements the Spirit’s benefits as he indicates, “For those who live according to flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit as they trust Him for guidance in their daily lives.
 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace”.
 (See Romans 5:1-8:6, particularly 8:5-6).
 And in his letter to the Philippians he specifically cites the thoughts of a person’s mind that will produce the peace of God in his teaching that “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things”.
 (Phil 4:7-8) It is the focus of a person’s thoughts in meditation on these qualities of God’s Spirit and God’s work in one’s spirit that will guard the hearts and minds of those who live in Christ from the deadly sins of the flesh (vs. 7).
 In Paul’s letter to the Galatians he identifies the fruit of God’s Spirit as “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Gal.
 5:22-23).
 This process of meditation operates in accord with the basic principle that it is the persistent thoughts of a person’s mental processes that determines his or her choices and actions that produce attitudes of character and habits of living that will either be deadly or ones of life and peace depending on their basic quality.